tony-mowers/docker-images/README.md

-My personal experiments with creating docker images.
+My personal experiments with playing with docker.